post-hero-img

 Site search Search Implementation

-We live in a hyper-competitive digital landscape, where immediacy is the name of the game.
+We live in a hyper-competitive digital landscape where immediacy is the name of the game.
 No longer can you expect clients to passively comb through your website looking for the right content, to quote the immortal words of Kimberly “Sweet Brown” Wilkins, “Ain’t nobody got time for that”.

 Thankfully, your website’s internal search is here to help.

-What is internal search?
+What is an internal search?

 Unlike a web search engine like Google, which crawls the internet, the internal search engine for a website is limited to a specific website and its related domains.